TheOnlyZac/starmap/README.md

 * The galaxy is naturally very flat, so the y-axis is inflated in the renderer to make the stars appear slightly more spread-out.

 ## Attribution
-Skybox textures courtesy of Screaming Brain Studios on opengameart.org [https://opengameart.org/content/seamless-space-backgrounds]
+Skybox textures courtesy of Screaming Brain Studios on OpenGameArt ([source](https://opengameart.org/content/seamless-space-backgrounds))